-The Best Dog Breeds for Stressed-Out Humans
+The 9 Best Dog Breeds for People With Anxiety

 At six pounds max, they’re as low maintenance as dogs get, requiring little exercise beyond shopping for sweaters.
 Small enough to snuggle in bed and sympathetic enough to nurse Elle Woods through heartbreak, they will follow you from room to room looking for attention.
 An ideal distraction from your inner monologue.